FW Scr. 15+

-Each of the cooperative’s two washing stations sits along the shore of Lake Kivu, at around 1,500 masl, with producers harvesting cherry up to 2,000 masl.
-Producers deliver cherry either to cherry-collection sites or directly to the washing stations, where they sort the cherry on a table, then float and remove the “floaters” (unripe coffee), weigh, depulp, and then have a wet soak (with continuously running water) for 8 hours following by washing, pre-drying, and drying the cherry on raised beds for up to 24 days.
+Each of the cooperative’s four washing stations sit along the shore of Lake Kivu, at around 1,500 masl, with producers harvesting cherry up to 2,000 masl.
+Producers deliver cherry either to cherry-collection sites or directly to the washing stations, where they sort the cherry on a table, then float and remove the “floaters” (unripe coffee), weigh, depulp, and then have a wet soak (with continuously running water) for 8 hours following by washing, pre-drying, and drying the parchemnt on raised beds for up to 24 days.
 The result?
 A delicious cup of coffee that includes notes of chocolate, brown sugar, baking spice and vanilla, with citric acidity and syrupy body.

 Rebuild Women’s Hope took 1st place for coffee quality at the Saveur du Kivu Compeition, and Founder Marcelline Budza has won multiple humanitarian and human-rights awards for the ongoing work centering and empowering their female members, including the 2017 Robert Burns Humanitarian Award (Scotland), the 2019 French Republic Human Rights Prize, and the 2020 University of Oslo Human Rights Award.